youngguang/live/intl.en-US/User Guide (New console)/Configure push streaming and live streaming/Push streaming and live streaming at PC end.md

 4. Configure the optional function.
     -   You can choose to configure the anti-theft chain feature to limit the availability of live video distribution resources.
 For more information, see [Configure anti-leech](reseller.en-US/User Guide (New console)/Domain names management/Access control/Configure anti-leech.md#).
     -   You can configure IP blacklist to prevent an IP from accessing your CDN domain name.
 For more information, see [Configure IP blacklist](reseller.en-US/User Guide (New console)/Domain names management/Access control/Configure IP blacklist.md#).
     -   You can configure HTTPS secure acceleration to prevent the hidden danger of sensitive information from leakage.
-For more information, see [Configure HTTPS secure acceleration](https://help.aliyun.com/document_detail/84930.html).
+For more information, see [Configure HTTPS secure acceleration](reseller.en-US/User Guide (New console)/Domain names management/Configure HTTPS secure acceleration.md#).
     -   You can also configure notification URL so as to receive prompt feedback when the push streaming succeeds or the stream is disconnected successfully.
 For more information, see [Notification URL](reseller.en-US/User Guide (New console)/Streams Management/Ingest Callback URL.md#).
 5. Get ingest UTL and streaming URL.